bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getUsage([params]) ⇒ <code>Promise.&lt;Array&gt;</code>
 Retrieves storage usage.
-By default, it matches all clients, but you can use clientName or clientId to request usage for a particular client.
+By default, it matches all clients, but you can use `clientName` or `clientId` to request usage for one particular client.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Promise.&lt;Array&gt;</code> - A promise that resolves to an array of objects with storage usage info for each client.
 Resolves to an empty array if no matching clients are found.